 Step #7: When All Else Fails, Call in Reinforcements!

-Since Zoosk is harder to search compared to other dating sites to find out if someone is them and advanced search options are limited, if you’re not having luck finding the person you want, consider searching through sites like Social Catfish.
+Since Zoosk is harder to search compared to other dating sites to find out if someone is on them and advanced search options are limited, if you’re not having luck finding the person you want, consider searching through sites like Social Catfish.

-Social Catfish’s algorithm-based search can seek out usernames, images, profiles, and details across the entire world wide web and all platforms.
+Social Catfish’s algorithm-based search can seek out usernames, phone numbers, images, profiles, and details across the entire world wide web and all platforms.
 Social Catfish can minimize lost time and yield better results.